1983 VFA season: Association membership

 Two new clubs joined Division 2 for the 1983 season, increasing the size of the lower division to twelve teams.
 The new clubs were Moorabbin and Berwick.
 They were the last new clubs to join the competition during the Association era: it was not until the competition had become the Victorian Football League in the 1990s that another new club was admitted.
 Their admissions brought the total size of the Association to twenty-four clubs for the 1983 season.

 Moorabbin

 The Moorabbin Football Club had been formed in 1979 after the neighbouring McKinnon and Bentleigh Football Clubs in the Federal League merged; the amalgamated club had been based at McKinnon, but was known as Moorabbin.
 It took its name and colours from the former Moorabbin Football Club, which had established itself as one of the Association's dominant clubs from 1951 until 1963, before being expelled prior to the 1964 season for its role in the St Kilda Football Club's move to its home ground, Moorabbin Oval.
 The newly merged club competed in the Federal League until 1981, after which the league folded, and then played in the South East Suburban Football League in 1982, before being admitted as the second division's eleventh club on 5 October 1982.
+Although the new club was distinct from the former Moorabbin Football Club, the two clubs shared many personnel and officials, and at its first home game the new club unfurled the former club's 1963 premiership flag – which was never able to be unfurled at a home game due to the club's expulsion.